Anish-Shiralkar/Power-BI-dashboards/README.md

 # Power-BI-dashboards
-Dashboards created in Power BI
+This repository consists of different visualization dashboards that I have created leveraging Power BI